JacobLParsons/SizeEstimationModel/README.md

 LoadData.r - Particular to the Ukraine Example

-Note: Scripts and files used to perform cross validation and the like are not in this release as they heavily rely on the PSU cluster's particular environment (and are implemented as shell scripts supplmented by a few R scripts rather than pure R code).
+Note: Several scripts and files heavily rely on PSU's cluster and its particular environment (including a few shell scripts).
+MCMC.r and Confirmation.r should be completely usable outside this environment and allow for applying our model to other problems.

 .............................................................